jsmolka/blog/content/eggvance/progress-5.md

 }
 ```

 What would a performance post be without comparing numbers?
 I originally intended this one to be about multiple improvements, but I decided to focus on the most important thing.
-GPR class removal and instruction template LUTs aren't nearly as interesting and impactful as "state-dependent dispatching" (the second one has also been discussed in a previous [progress report]({{<ref "progress-3.md#optimizing-instruction-execution">}})).
+GPR class removal and instruction template LUTs aren't nearly as interesting and impactful as "state-dependent dispatching".
+The second one has also been discussed in a previous [progress report]({{<ref "progress-3.md#optimizing-instruction-execution">}}).
 Now take a step back and look at these wonderful results:

 {{<table>}}
 | Commit                                                                                          | Improvement                | Pokémon Emerald | Yoshi's Island |